trungnt11/trungnt11.github.io/about.md

 I am James Briggs, a data scientist, software engineer, and former astrophysicist based in Munich, Germany.

 I currently work at OmegaLambdaTec Data Science Services in Munich.
-Previously I have worked at the University of Cambridge in the Stephen Hawking Centre for Theoretical Cosmology and in the Research Software Engineering Group.
+Previously I have worked at the University of Cambridge in the Stephen Hawking Centre for Theoretical Cosmology and later in the Research Software Engineering Group.

 </div>